Talkgroup Description

 For Local DMR Repeater access, use TG-9, Time Slot 2.

-Join us every Monday evening at 7:30PM Central Time for the FL Panhandle Ragchew Net.
-After check-ins and a short roundtable, we open the channel for topical discussions, DMR questions and answers, and anything else you might want to 'rag chew' about.
-See you there!
+Join us every Monday evening at 7:30PM Central Time for the FL Panhandle Ragchew DMR Net.
+After the net, stick around for QSO's and rag chewing and get to know

 Thanks for stopping by!